Refined basic couplings and Wasserstein-type distances for SDEs with L\'{e}vy noises: Refined basic coupling for L evy processes

 Consequently,

 \end{remark}

 The operator corresponding to the basic coupling can be written as follows: for any $f\in C_b^2(\R^d \times \R^d)$,

 Here and in what follows, $\nabla_xh(x,y)$ and $\nabla_yh(x,y)$ are defined as the gradient of $h(x,y)$ with respect to $x$, $y\in \R^d$, respectively.
-The last two integrals come from the marginality \eqref{marginality} of the coupling operator and the following crucial identity (see Corollary \ref{C:mea}):
+The last two integrals are needed so that the marginality \eqref{marginality} of the coupling operator is satisfied.
+This can be seen by using the following crucial identity (see Corollary \ref{C:mea}):

 This coupling can be illustrated as follows:

 The first row of this coupling is quite good in applications, since the distance between the two marginals decreases from $|x-y|$ to $|(x+z)- (y+z+(x-y))|=0$.
 The second row, however, is not so welcome, because the new distance is $|x-y+z|$, which can be much bigger than the original one when the jump size $z$ is large.
 The same problem appears in the last row of the coupling.